hepplerj/Dissertation/ch5.dissertation.rev.Heppler.md

   | Something in the Soil
 ...

+\begin{aquote}{\textit{New York Times}, May 20, 1982}
-> The horizon above San Jose is unmarred by smokestacks, and people here
-> are proud of that.
-They have worked hard at making the valley a base
-> of the computer-electronics industry and an unpolluted place to live.
+The horizon above San Jose is unmarred by smokestacks, and people here are proud of that.
+They have worked hard at making the valley a base of the computer-electronics industry and an unpolluted place to live.
->
-> ---*New York Times*^["Leaking Chemicals in
-> California's Silicon Valley Alarms Neighbors," *New York Times*, May
-> 20, 1982.]
+\end{aquote}

+\begin{aquote}{Mayor Janet Gray Hayes}
-> When I first became Mayor and we embarked on an economic development
-> program, there was no doubt in my mind that this was a clean industry.
-> We now know that we are definitely in the midst of a chemical
+When I first became Mayor and we embarked on an economic development program, there was no doubt in my mind that this was a clean industry.
+We now know that we are definitely in the midst of a chemical revolution.
-> revolution.
->
-> ---Janet Gray Hayes, Mayor, San Jose^["Leaking Chemicals in
-> California's Silicon Valley Alarms Neighbors," *New York Times*, May
-> 20, 1982.]
+\end{aquote}

+\begin{aquote}{Judith Ayres, EPA Region 9 Administrator}
-> All of this industrial activity is hard to notice, however.
-Driving
-> from Stanford University in Palo Alto to the green hills east of San
-> Jose, one sees no smokestacks at all, and hardly anything that even
-> looks like a factory. . . .
-It has become obvious that the absence of
-> smokestacks does not mean an absence of environmental problems.
+All of this industrial activity is hard to notice, however.
+Driving from Stanford University in Palo Alto to the green hills east of San Jose, one sees no smokestacks at all, and hardly anything that even looks like a factory. . . .
+It has become obvious that the absence of smokestacks does not mean an absence of environmental problems.
->
-> ---Judith Ayres, EPA Region 9 Administrator^[Judith E. Ayres, "Controlling the Dangers
-> from High-Tech Pollution," *EPA Journal* 10
-> (December 1984): 14.]
+\end{aquote}

 Construction workers sunk their backhoe into the earth in an early November morning in 1981, making way in the soil for a second